tobylee12345/Practice-Project-1-Covid-Case-Analysis/README.md

 <br/>

-After that, let's now have a look which counties has the highest Infction Rate compared to Population.
+After that, let's now have a look which counties has the **Highest Infction Rate compared to Population.**

 ![](project-images/4.png)